 From household shelters to suggested studies, 5-room HDB flats may run the risk of looking too cookie-cutter.
 Not a fan of seeing your home resembling the ones next door?
 We asked the renovation pros at Qanvast on how you can make your home stand out from the crowd!

-5 Refreshing Design Layouts for Your 5-Room HDB Flat
+5 Refreshing Layouts for Your HDB 5 Room Design

 1. Hacking down the walls in your flat